 The Circus had a good time, but the rest of us not so much.
 The entire resort was too crowded, too loud and the traffic was ridiculous.
 Before the trip was over, we were all in agreement that all future beach vacations would be at the Isle of Palms.

 We go at least twice a year in the spring and summer and if we can, in the fall.
 The Isle of Palms has quickly turned into one of my favorite places in the world and while it can’t top New Orleans, it comes a close second.
 In fact, our master bedroom design and makeover was inspired by the Isle of Palms.
 If you haven’t been before, I highly recommend it.
-Here’s where we stay, what we eat and do while we’re there.
+Here’s where we stay, places to eat and things to do while your in IOP.

 Wild Dunes Resort

-We always rent a condo for a week at the Wild Dunes Resort on the island.
+We always rent a condo for a week at Wild Dunes Resort on the island.
 This is what my in-laws had been doing for years before Grunt Labor, the kid and I crashed their vacations.
-We typically go through VRBO to rent our condo.
+We’ve went through both VRBO and Island Realty to rent a condo in the past.
 For the last two or three years, we’ve stayed at the same one for our beach trips, which is this one.
 It’s ocean front with a great view and there’s a pool just right outside the condo as well.
-(P.S.
-If you rent that one, please tell them the LaFevors sent you and maybe we’ll get a free week or discount on a much needed vacation sometime!)

 If you don’t want to go the condo route, Wild Dunes also has a hotel and many houses you can rent there as well.
-If you don’t want to go through VRBO, you can book through the Wild Dunes website.
+If you don’t want to go through a rental company, you can book through the Wild Dunes website.

 There are also lots of beach houses you can rent on the Isle of Palms that aren’t within the Wild Dunes resort.
 There are a few hotels as well right along the ocean.